Kakarotvg/Hand_of_Omega/README.md

 Hand_of_Omega
 =============

-Source code to Hand of Omega for 1.6.2
+Source code to Hand of Omega for 1.6.4

-Constantly being updated.

-New features to come

-Bug tracker in progress.
+I may make a 1.7.2 version, or i may just wait till 1.8